 - Happier workforce – if employees feel safe and secure at work, they’ll be happier.

-- Lower staff turnover – if employees don’t think the grass is greener elsewhere, companies will be paying a lot less to replace workers who’ve left resulting in a lot less on onboarding, recruitment and training.
+- Lower staff turnover – if employees know that they're valued and their safety is a priority, companies will have to pay a lot less to replace workers who’ve left resulting in reduced costs related to onboarding, recruitment, and training.

 - Reduced risk of fines – if the HSE were unhappy with health and safety practices, companies could be subject to hefty fines.

 - Reduced insurance claims – injury and illness claims, property damage and business interruption all cost money.
 Investing money to reduce claims will save money in the long term.

 - Reduced insurance premiums – The better the health and safety performance, the lower the premium.

 - Improved productivity, quality & profitability – the presence of positive workplace perceptions and feelings are associated with higher customer loyalty, higher profitability, higher productivity and lower rates of staff turnover.